ZeeshanMukhtar1/SecureNotesPro-MERN/README.md

 ## Features

-- **User Authentication**: Users can create accounts securely and log in to manage their notes.
 - **Create and Manage Notes**: Users can securely create, edit, and delete their notes.
 - **Secure Storage**: Notes are stored securely in the MongoDB database.
 - **Error Handling**: Comprehensive error handling using various npm packages.